• Skip to primary navigation

 Hong Kong Macaroni Soup

-• A bowl of shrimp wonton noodle soup.
+• A bowl of shrimp wonton noodle soup served with a spoon and bok choy on the side.

 Shrimp Wonton Noodle Soup (云吞面)